abhijitWebDev/roxiler-assignment/README.md

 This project is a backend application for the Roxiler Assignment.
 It provides the necessary functionality and APIs to support the frontend application.

 ## Features
-- Feature 1: Description of feature 1.
-- Feature 2: Description of feature 2.
-- Feature 3: Description of feature 3.
+## Backend
+- Feature 1: Get all transaction, it filters using the month and also you can see it by modifying the page in the query parameter.
+- Feature 2: Bar chart data, it takes all the statisctial data and returns an object where then you can show it in chart data in front end.
+- Feature 3: Pie chart data, it takes all the statisctial data and returns an object where then you can show it in chart data in front end.
+- feature 4: the last API shows all the three apis together and gives a combined result.

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
-2. Install the dependencies: `npm install`
+1. Install the dependencies: `npm install` for backend 2 Install the dependencies: `npm install` for front end, first go in front end folder.

 ## Usage
 1. Start the server: `npm start`
-2. Access the application at: `http://localhost:3000`
+2. Access the application at: `http://localhost:4000` for backend 3 Access application at: `http:localhost:5173` for front end.

-## Contributing
-Contributions are welcome!
-Please follow the guidelines in CONTRIBUTING.md.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any questions or inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please contact [your-email@example.com](mailto:abhijitmone2@gmail.com).